Find extension information about your State!

 Utah personal tax return is due on April 14, 2014.
 You automatically get an extension of up to six months to fi le your return.
 Utah does not have an extension form.
 However, penalties will be assessed if you have not met the prepayment requirements by the original due date.
 All extension returns must be fi led by October 15, 2014.
 Please visit Utah Department of Revenue for details.

 Vermont follows the IRS in allowing an automatic six-month extension of time to file the individual income tax return.
 You must file either VT form IN-151 or a copy of the Federal extension return by the original due date of the return.

-You can find the 2006 Form IN-151 here.
+You can find Form IN-151 here.
 Simply choose it from the drop down menu

 Remember: An extension is only for more time to file the income tax return.
 It does not extend the due date for payment.
 Interest and penalty accrue on any tax due from April 16th to the time of payment.

-Taxpayers are granted an automatic six-month extension for filing an income tax return.
-No application for extension is required however, any tentative tax due must be paid with a special voucher, Form 760IP, by the original due date for filing the return (May 1, 2007 for calendar year filers).
-The penalty for underpayment of tentative tax has increased to 2% per month.
+Virginia income tax return is due on May 1, 2014.
+All taxpayers are granted an automatic 6-month extension of time to file their income tax returns.
+No application for extension is required; however, any tentative tax due must be paid with an extension voucher, Form 760IP, by the original due date for filing the return.

 If you obtain an extension of time to file your federal income tax return, you are automatically allowed the same extension of time to file your West Virginia income tax return.
 You must enter on your return the date to which the extension was granted.
 If a federal extension was granted electronically, write “Federal Extension granted” and the confirmation number at the top of the form.
 Enter the extended due date in the appropriate box.
 A copy of federal Schedule 4868 must be attached to your return.